matthewheck17/to_do_list/README.md

 ----------------------------------------------------------------------------------------------

 I know this is a bit complex but it will help prevent us from having bad merge conflicts and this is how you will use git in your jobs so its good experience!
 If you have any questions don't hesitate to reach out.
-I'm still learning as well but I will help in any way I can!
+I'm still learning as well but I will help in any way I can!<br/>

 Here is a link to a video demonstrating the process: //todo: make video